robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 In the dialog, specify your project and iOS App Settings.
 Make sure to select the _RoboVM iOS Single View App_ template from the template selection.
 Finally, click _Finish_.
 The RoboVM Plugin will then create your project with support for Interface Builder.

-## Project & Code Structure
+## Project Structure
 The project structure of a storyboard-based project is similar to the structure of a code-only project, as described in the [Getting Started Guide](/getting-started/structure.md).
 The biggest changes are:

 1. In the `Info.plist.xml` file, a new key called `UIMainStoryboardFile` was added, with a value of `Main`.
 This is the name of the storyboard file that will get loaded automatically when app is started.
-2. [app icons](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/AppIcons.html) as well as [launch images](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LaunchImages.html#//apple_ref/doc/uid/TP40006556-CH22-SW1) have been moved to `resources/Images.xcassets` so we can directly edit them in Xcode.
+2. [App icons](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/AppIcons.html) as well as [launch images](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LaunchImages.html#//apple_ref/doc/uid/TP40006556-CH22-SW1) have been moved to `resources/Images.xcassets` so we can directly edit them in Xcode.
 3. A new folder called `resources/Base.lproj/` was added, containing any interface builder files, such as storyboards.
 There is already a file called `Main.storyboard` in there, which corresponds to the `UIMainStoryboardFile` that's specified in the `Info.plist.xml` file.

-4. The main class (`Main.java`) and the view controller class (`MyViewController.java`) are significantly simpler!
+## Code Structure & App Startup
+By specifying a `UIMainStoryboardFile` in the `Info.plist.xml` file, iOS will automatically load the storyboard on startup and display the scene from the storyboard that's defined as the storyboard entry point.
+All the UI views will be set up automatically, so neither the `UIApplicationDelegate` nor the `UIViewController` have to perform this task.
+This significantly simplies the code compared to creating UIs purely via code.

-The main class will look something like this:
+The main class looks like this:
 ```java
 package com.mycompany.myapp;